Frequently Asked Questions

 Is there additional training?

-For participants who have completed the ICS Core Training, we have additional training called From Bystander to Ally.
+For participants who have completed any of the BC ICS Core Training(s), we have additional training called From Bystander to Ally.

 This training is a facilitated, interactive module that helps you explore how you can become an effective ally when you think that racism, bias, or stereotyping is impacting the service an Aboriginal person is receiving.
 You will learn about ways to assess a situation that you suspect has elements of bias or racism and then develop some strategies to use that will be effective for you.
 It is our hope that you will find these tools useful and in using them, you will be a powerful agent for change - personally, and professionally.